 There are no specific exceptions to the suspensive effect.
-However the ASCA states that the Commission under qualified circumstances may waive the suspensive effect.
+However, the ASCA states that the Competition Commission under qualified circumstances may waive the suspensive effect.
 There are no precedents yet regarding such waiver.

 Under qualified circumstances which the party will need to discuss with Coprocom, the parties may be authorised to close and implement the transaction prior to clearance.

-Penalties are imposed for failing of notification and such penalties are not divulged, but the Commission's resolutions are public so they can be accessed.
-The Commission does generally communicate the penalties that it has imposed without revealing the identity of the sanctioned parties.
+Penalties are imposed for failure to notify and such penalties are not divulged, but the Commission's resolutions are public so they can be accessed.
+The Commission generally communicates the penalties that it has imposed without revealing the identity of the sanctioned parties.

 There are no applicable filing fees.